algosec/algosec-chef/README.md

 #### Common Use Cases

 * A team of engineers in your company are developing an application that is frequently deployed within the network.
-With some of the changes, new requirements for network permissions are presented.
+With some of the changes, new requirements for network connectivity are presented.
  Leveraging AlgoSec BusinessFlow and Chef using the `algosec_application_flows`, all they need to do is ship a `flows.json` file along with their code.
 This file will be loaded onto AlgoSec BusinessFlow by Chef and AlgoSec solution would deploy it to the network.

 #### Examples